Abstract

 Extended Data Fig. 9 The Effect of the Combined Low Doses of Irradiation and MK-8931 Treatment on TAM Polarization in GBM Xenografts.

-ac, Analyses of relative density of pTAMs (a) or sTAMs (b) by double immunofluorescent staining of the pan TAM marker IBA1 (in green) and the pTAM marker CD163 (in red) or the sTAM marker HLA-DR (in red) in CCF3264 GSC-derived GBM xenografts treated with MK-8931, Irradiation (IR, 2×2 Gy), IR plus MK-8931, or a vehicle control.
+a–c, Analyses of relative density of pTAMs (a) or sTAMs (b) by double immunofluorescent staining of the pan TAM marker IBA1 (in green) and the pTAM marker CD163 (in red) or the sTAM marker HLA-DR (in red) in CCF3264 GSC-derived GBM xenografts treated with MK-8931, Irradiation (IR, 2×2 Gy), IR plus MK-8931, or a vehicle control.
 Representative images show immunofluorescent staining of IBA1 and the pTAM marker CD163 (a) or IBA1 and the sTAM marker HLA-DR (b) in GBM xenografts from the four groups.
 Quantifications (c) show fractions of total TAMs (IBA1+ cells), pTAMs (IBA1+/CD163+ cells) and sTAMs (IBA1+/HLA-DR+ cells) in GBM xenografts from the four groups.
 Data are shown as mean ± SEM. n = 5 GBM tumors per group.
 Statistical significance was determined by one-way ANOVA analysis; p values are indicated on the figure. d, e, In vivo analysis of cell apoptosis by immunofluorescent staining of cleaved caspase-3 in CCF3264 GSC-derived GBM xenografts treated with MK-8931, IR (2×2 Gy), IR plus MK-8931, or a vehicle control.
 Representative images (d) show immunofluorescent staining of cleaved caspase-3 in GBM xenografts from the four groups.
 Quantifications (e) show the fractions of cleaved caspase-3+ (CC-3+) cells in GBM xenografts from the four groups.
 Data are shown as mean ± SEM. n = 6–8 GBM tumors per group.
 Statistical significance was determined by one-way ANOVA analysis; P values are indicated on the figure.
 Ctl: Control; MK: MK-8931; IR: Irradiation.

 Extended Data Fig. 10 BACE1 Expression Predicts Poor Survival of GBM Patients.

-ad, Kaplan-Meier survival analyses showing an inverse correlation between BACE1 expression and overall survival of GBM patients in the databases of TCGA-GBM (a), Rembrandt (b), Gravendeel (c), and LeeY (d).
+a–d, Kaplan-Meier survival analyses showing an inverse correlation between BACE1 expression and overall survival of GBM patients in the databases of TCGA-GBM (a), Rembrandt (b), Gravendeel (c), and LeeY (d).
 Two-tailed log-rank test was used for the analyses. a, n = 130 (BACE1high) or 134 (BACE1low) GBM patients; P = 0.0202; b, n = 76 (BACE1high) or 76 (BACE1low) GBM patients; P = 0.0098; c, n = 76 (BACE1high) or 77 (BACE1low) GBM patients; P = 0.0049; d, n = 46 (BACE1high) or 48 (BACE1low) GBM patients; P = 0.0053. e, A schematic illustration showing that BACE1 inhibition by MK-8931 reprograms pTAMs into sTAMs to promote TAM phagocytosis of cancer cells and thus suppresses tumor growth.
 Most malignant tumors including GBM contain abundant tumor-promoting TAMs (pTAMs).
 BACE1-mediated STAT3 activation is required for maintaining pTAMs.
 Targeting BACE1 by its inhibitor MK-8931 redirects pTAMs into sTAMs to engulf glioma cells and re-modulate the tumor microenvironment.
 Thus, BACE1 inhibition by MK-8931 potently suppresses malignant growth of GBM, highlighting the promising therapeutic potential of the macrophage-based therapy through BACE1 inhibition with MK-8931 to improve survival of cancer patients.

 Supplementary information